msecrist-couchbase/smallcb-training-capella/README.md

 dev-mode, phase II, needs core product improvements?

+race / raciness in N1QL server where the running of user code is faster than N1QL server's ability -- where N1QL server sometimes (incorrectly!) returns an empty result instead of a not-yet-ready kind of error.

 --------------------------
 DONE: SECURITY: remove ability to strace in production, via default of CONTAINER_EXTRAS in Makefile.